she-code-africa/Women-of-OSCA/wosca-challenge/wosca-os-challenge.md

 | --- |

 ## About the event
 Women of OSCA open-source challenge by She Code Africa and Open Source community Africa was held in the month of July 2020.
-The aim of this initiative was to promote a more      diverse, inclusive and innovative culture within the African open source ecosystem.

-To participate in this challenge, ladies were required to register and record all open source contributions/pull requests in the month of July to stand a chance of winning a ***1year domain subscription***.
+The aim of this challenge was to get more ladies within Africa to actively contribute to open source projects by providing them with resources to help on their open-source journey, giving out prizes to the top contributors at the end of the challenge and recognising the efforts of participants to motivate them to contribute more.

+## Breakdown

+***Duration: 1st of July 2020 - 31st of July 2020***

+### Process
+1. Participants registered [here](https://docs.google.com/forms/d/1ecvDSeN9POx36Uu2X3o1x7i7G8ErQpkSoh4M73YkBmU/edit?usp=sharing) to kick off participation in the Challenge.
+2. A follow-up mail was sent explaining the details of the challenge and the link to the [contribution form](https://docs.google.com/forms/d/1EJMMH1c9ogCM1CsTghz5VDOEb6tgZpYNpvn6BCJkUas/edit?usp=sharing) to record open source contributions merged in the month of July.
+3. Contributors worked on issues, successfully submitted pull requests to several organisations including Anita Borg, Django, Gnome, all the way to our internal technical projects at She Code Africa, which were all approved and merged.
+4. Contributors recorded all successfully merged pull requests on the contribution form, after which recorded contributions were reviewed, and results announced.

 ## Results
 We recorded a total of 389 Registrations.
 [18 participants](#Contributors) submitted 46 pull requests to different open source organizations.
 We also had ladies among them who recorded their first pull request following the [Submitting your first pull request](https://docs.google.com/presentation/d/1o_WLdAGjm5oyqza8hTSRTzPNAodVFWmNMSli98J488I/edit?usp=sharing) guide.